benedekrozemberczki/karateclub/README.md

 **Models included**

-In detail, the following methods are currently implemented.
+In detail, the following community detection and embedding methods were implemented.

 **Overlapping Community Detection**